Asimov-Chuang/DeepHalo/6ydQ-3.md

 > Q: This sentence got me a bit confused: “Here, H denotes the number of interaction heads...”

-(Analogous to multi-head attention, in our context this can be interpreted as H different consumer types with different tastes.
+(Analogous to multi-head attention, in our context, this can be interpreted as H different consumer types with different tastes.
 The h-th row of W^1 represents the h-th taste vector.....
 We use matrix W^1 to compact the notation.)

 A: Each row of $W^1$ represents a specific mapping at index h, so W^1 provides H variety of mappings, which are then aggregated by the sum over $Z_h^1$.
 This is indeed training each of the h-th mapping, and the notion $W^1$ provides a clean representation of the H-head linear mapping.